Shunbin Ning, Ph.D.

 Description of Research

 Dr. Ning is interested in the interaction between the tumor virus Epstein-Barr Virus (EBV/HHV4) and the host innate immune system.
-Interferon (IFN) Regulatory Factors (IRFs), a small family of transcription factors, play important roles in many cellular processes such as innate immune responses and apoptosis.
-Of special interest, several IRFs, including the three oncogenic IRFs, IRF7, -2, and -4, as well as IRF5, are intimately associated with EBV latency, which is associated with a large spectrum of lymphomas and carcinomas.
+Interferon (IFN) Regulatory Factors (IRFs), a small family of transcription factors, play pivotal roles in many facets of host defense system such as innate immune response and apoptosis.
+Of special interest, several IRFs, including the three oncogenic IRFs, IRF7, -4, and -2, as well as IRF5, are intimately associated with EBV latent infection, which is associated with a large spectrum of lymphomas and carcinomas.
 Dysregulation of EBV-specific immune responses is not only important for EBV latency and oncogenesis, but also a characteristic of EBV-associated autoimmune diseases such as rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE).

-EBV has been a model for studying host-virus interactions.
-Like other herpesviruses, EBV establishes life-long persistent infections in their hosts.
-To achieve this, EBV has evolved much more elaborate and sophisticated strategies such as invoking the host ubiquitination-proteasome system to evade host immune responses compared to another gamma herpesvirus, KSHV/HHV8, which encodes a larger volume of proteins for this purpose.
-The first focus is to understand how EBV evades IRF7-mediated IFN responses but retains its oncogenic activity in its latency programs.
+EBV has been a model for studying host-virus interaction.
+Like other herpesviruses, EBV establishes life-long persistent infection in its host.
+To achieve this, EBV has evolved much more elaborate and sophisticated strategies such as invoking the host ubiquitination-proteasome system to evade host immune responses compared to another gamma herpesvirus, KSHV/HHV8 which encodes a larger volume of proteins for this purpose.
+The first focus is to understand how EBV evades IRF7-mediated IFN response but retains its oncogenic activity in its latency programs.

-As the first identified oncovirus, EBV has been established as a model for the study of virus-associated cancers.
+As the first identified oncovirus, EBV has been established as a model for the study of viral oncogenesis.
 EBV latent genes are essential as primary contributors to oncogenesis.
 Regulation of host cell function by the latent genes is important for EBV oncogenesis.
 EBV latency states are captured in cell lines, which are a useful surrogate for this study.